Buying medicines over the internet

 - there may be no legal recourse in the event of a problem

-Remember, if you acquire medicine from an unregulated website, you simply don’t know what you are taking and you do not know what effect these drugs may have on your health.
+If you buy medicine from an unregulated website, you don’t know what you are taking.
+You don't know what effect these drugs could have on your health.